catfish0w0/blog/_posts/2023-07-31-Basic-Java-Concepts-3.markdown

 #### Intro to Reservoir Sampling

-The above approach allows us to open new way to dealt with randomess problem.
-It still has several limitation.
-First of all, it can only dealt with fixed size sample.
-Secondly, it cannot run in offline manner, we have to get full sample size before finding randomess within elements.
-In reality, this is rather inefficient and memory-consuming.
-Therefore, people invented another simple yet elegant algorithm to solve probability problems, reservoir sampling.
+Although the above approach can assist us in solving problems related to randomness, it still comes with several limitations.
+First and foremost, it can only handle a fixed-size sample.
+Additionally, it's incapable of running in an offline manner; we must accumulate the entire sample size before uncovering randomness within the elements.
+In reality, this proves to be inefficient and memory-intensive.
+Consequently, the reservoir sampling algorithm was developed to help with this problem.

-The problem becomes as follow: Consider an unlimited flow of data elements.
-How do you sample one element from this flow, such that at any point during the processing of the flow, you can return a random element from the n elements read so far.
-Implement two methods for a sampling class: read(int value) - read one number from the flow, sample() return a sample that we have seen so far.
+The underlying problem is as follows: Picture an unending stream of data elements.
+How can we effectively select a single element from this ongoing stream in a way that, at any moment during the stream's processing, we're able to retrieve a random element from the 'n' elements encountered so far?
+To address this, we're tasked with implementing two methods within a sampling class: **read(int value) – which reads a number from the stream** – and **sample() – which returns a sample seen so far**.

+The algorithm to solve the problem is as follows: With each incoming element, our objective is to keep track of the current sample's size.
+Whenever a new element arrives, we determine if it's the one to be selected – with a probability of 1/n.
+This ensures that whether we're considering the new sample size or the old one, the selection probability for any element remains consistent.
+The mathematics behind this process are as follows.

 | data         | size | propability to select new element | probability for previous selected element to stay |
 | ------------ | ---- | :-------------------------------: | :-----------------------------------------------: |